fkohl04/framework-performance/README.md

 - The service shall not be limited by the performance of the mock service

-  Overrating the capabilities of mock services is a known pitfall for performance testing.
+  Overrating the capabilities of mock services is a known pitfall for performance testing(hier ggf. noch ein Link).
 To overcome this we will do a little technical adjustment and raise the count of instances of the mocked service to 3.
 A load test against the mock service setup assures that it is performant enough to not influence the performance of the service under test.

 ![](./assets/DetailedDependenciesForPerformanceTest.png)

 The functionality of the service under test consists of a call to the mocked third party dependency.
-When called, the mock service will wait for 1 second and then respond with a random number.
+When called, the mock service will wait for one second and then respond with a random number.
 The service under test will forward this answer.

 ![](./assets/SequenceForPerformanceTests.png)